 Since October 2017, Dougherty County began rapid implementation of multi-phase Road and Drainage Plan in the heavily storm-damaged Radium Springs area, reallocating \$2 million in SPLOST funds to the first phase.
 Nearly all this area is in the SFHA and will greatly improve storm water management.
-This includes reconstruction of severely damaged roads, conversion from open ditch drainage to curb and gutter, and construction of two new drainage ponds.
-One of the ponds has been completed in recent months.
+This includes reconstruction of severely damaged roads, conversion from open ditch drainage to curb and gutter, and construction two new drainage ponds.
+As of August 2019, reconstruction of the roads and the conversion from open ditch to curb and gutter is 80% complete and is expected to be completed in October 2019.